Raey2014/Machine-learning-with-Scikit-learn/README.md

 #### For this project, I used _Jupyter notebook_,

-* Pandas,
+* Pandas for data cleaning and processing
-* Seaborn and
+* Seaborn for visualizations
-* Scikit-learn for data cleaning and visualizations, and support ** vector machine model** prediction.
+* Scikit-learn for support **vector machine model** prediction.

 ## Data